 The dues will remain the same.

-The President thanked S. Roy for his tremendous contributions to the DCA over the past 3 years – particularly regarding his leadership with the Dunany trail.
-Stan will be moving off the Board, but continues to be an active volunteer in the community.
-We are pleased to welcome A. Therrien who will be joining the Board and will take on the “Roads” portfolio.
+- The President thanked M. Pilon for his tremendous contributions to the DCA since 2011 including the 50th He has been a DCA president and secretary and a municipal counselor–.
+Maurice will be moving off the Board, but continues to be an active volunteer in the community.
+We are pleased to welcome B. Robinson who will be joining the Board as a director and is interested in the trail.

-Board approved by L Lincoln 2nd by J Parker: carried
+Board approved by L Lincoln 2nd by K Hoelscher: carried

 - Adjournment – Adjournment –